 Many beginners expect to be able to see images on the inside of their eyelids, to observe pictures in their mind like a dream, or to project images into reality like a hologram.
 Although some can learn to visualize to this extent, many people do not.
 What I can assure you is that the more you practice this skill, the better you will get at it.

 Ideally, visualization should be taught to a level of automaticity in early primary or elementary school, but it can be developed at any time.

 Why Does Visualization Work and How Can It Improve Academic Achievement?

 Visualization works for a number of reasons:

 - Visualization aids in memory.
-Tagging imagery to what is learned helps both the encoding and retrieval process, because it makes the learning multisensory.
-Many students that have mastered visualization even report that they can recreate their notes in their mind’s eye making test taking a breeze.
+Tagging imagery to what is learned helps both the encoding and the retrieval processes, because it makes the learning multisensory.
+Many students that have mastered visualization even report that they can recreate their notes in their mind’s eye, making test-taking a breeze.
 One of my friends, who is an artist, shared that his visualizations are so strong that he can project them on a blank piece of paper and trace them.

 What Can We Do to Help Children Master Visualization?

 On the one hand, we need to define visualization for our students and teach the skill.
 When students need to develop their capacity to visualize, I have found that the best way to teach visualization is to break it down into 10 different skill sets.
 They must learn how to visualize color, size, shape, number, mood, perspective, background, direction, movement, and other senses, such as smell, touch, and taste.
 To help with the process, you can ask students the following questions about their visualizations: